tonyjurg/N1904addons/docs/features/ms{ind}_lem_base_uc.md

 ...
 ```

-The snippet below dynamicaly builds a list of names of 'numbered' Morpheus
+The snippet below uses a list comprehension to dynamically generate the names of Morpheus features indexed by number.
-feature names.
-This allows to easily pass this list as an option to A.show()
+This allows the resulting list to be passed directly to `A.show()` for displaying multiple feature layers at once.

 ```python
 # Dynamically generate feature names for all morphology sets